Reverend Jerome Hennessy (Window)Print Page

-A stained glass window commemorates the ordination of Reverend Jerome Hennessy to the priesthood.
+A stained glass window commemorates the 60th anniversary of the ordination of Reverend Jerome Hennessy to the priesthood.

 The Reverend Monsignor Jerome Hennessy is remembered as a tireless worker for the advancement of Roman Catholicism in Young in the early 20th century.
 Ordained as a priest at the age of 26 in 1881 Monsignor Hennessy came to Young in 1889.